dzhus/blog/posts/2018-08-11-orangepi-syncthing.md

 to invest in multiple nodes rather than a single box.
 In my flat resiliency means one node is under the bed and another is on top the wardrobe.
-You can simply buy more houses to achieve truly global resiliency for you file storage network.
+You can simply buy more houses to achieve truly global resiliency for your file storage network.

 Total budget: 30$ plus several hours of tinkering.
 Satisfaction: maximum.